 The gap between ethical and non-ethical investment fund shortfalls has narrowed in recent years, which means that if you opt for an ethical investment you don't necessarily have to compromise on performance.

-However, you should be aware that if you choose an ethical investment fund that targets companies that are making a positive contribution to the environment, the companies that fit this profile are usually involved in new and innovative technologies, or new markets, and they tend to have a higher risk profile than organisations involved in more mainstream activities.
+However, you should be aware that if you choose an ethical investment fund that targets companies that are making a positive contribution to the environment, the companies that fit this profile are usually involved in new and innovative technologies.
+Or they are involved in new markets, and they have potential for growth but may also be higher risk.

 Are you looking to produce an income, or investing for capital growth, or a combination of the two?